kercheval/GradleCMPlugin/README.md

 ###Build Info Quick Start

-After ensuring the plugin in your script dependencies, add an apply line to your gradle build file.
+After ensuring the plugin is in your script dependencies, add an apply line to your gradle build file.

 ```